josephsarz/Fragment-Toolbar-Library/README.md

 ```

-### In your MainFragment Class extend the BaseFragment and implement the overridden builder method and link your toolbar
+### Step 5.
+In your MainFragment Class extend the BaseFragment and implement the overridden builder method and link your toolbar

 ```
 class FirstFragment : BaseFragment()